From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Conclusion

 \section{Conclusion}

 We proposed a unified framework for inferring mixtures of underlying generative models (graphons) from observed graphs.
 Instead of assuming a single distribution per dataset, our approach disentangles multiple generative models and leverages this structure for downstream learning.
-We developed three components: (i) graphon mixture estimation via motif moment vectors clustering, theoretically supported by concentration guarantees for moments, (ii) GMAM, a graphon mixture-aware mixup for model-level data augmentation, and (iii) MGCL, a contrastive learning framework combining graphon-informed augmentations with a model-aware loss.
-Empirically, we showed that moment-based clustering recovers ground-truth models, GMAM achieves state-of-the-art results on seven benchmarks, and MGCL reduces false negatives and yields more semantically faithful representations.
-While our framework is effective, its performance may be influenced by factors such as graph size.
+To the best of our knowledge, we introduced the first method that estimates a graphon mixture from observed graphs based on motif moment vectors and uses it for downstream graph learning, going beyond prior single-graphon approaches.
+This is supported by tighter concentration guarantees for graph moments, and we incorporated the estimated mixture structure into two widely studied downstream graph learning tasks.
+Specifically, we developed graphon-mixture-aware mixup (GMAM) for model-level data augmentation in supervised settings, and model-aware graph contrastive learning (MGCL), which combines graphon-informed augmentations with a principled, model-aware loss for unsupervised representation learning.
+Empirically, we showed that moment-based clustering recovers ground-truth models, GMAM achieves state-of-the-art results on six benchmarks, and MGCL yields more semantically faithful representations, resulting in higher accuracy in downstream task classification.

+While our framework is effective, its performance may be influenced by factors such as graph size and graph sparsity.
 For smaller graphs in particular, higher sampling variance in motif counts can cause their embeddings to deviate from their theoretical means, making it challenging to reliably identify their true underlying generative distribution.
-Future work could extend this framework to use more expressive generative models (e.g., higher-order kernels).
-Additionally, the strong separability of motif embeddings suggests a promising avenue for graph-level anomaly detection, where graphs that are outliers in the moment space could be identified as originating from anomalous generative processes.
+A discussion of both the small-graph regime and the dense-graphon scope, along with possible relaxations to sparse-graph settings, is provided in Appendix~\ref{app:scope_limit}.
+Finally, the strong separability observed in motif-based embeddings suggests a promising direction for graph representation learning and graph-level anomaly detection, where graphs that deviate in moment space may be identified as arising from anomalous generative processes.